Jaycee Abrams

 • More vocalizations — a critical step toward communication

-This fall, Jaycee will attend a 3-week therapy intensive in Calgary, combining multiple daily sessions with focused goals: independent sitting, stronger motor skills, and clearer communication.
-Every week and every repetition counts — her brain is most receptive now, and the window for major developmental gains is small.
+Every week and every repetition counts — her brain is most receptive before the age of 6, and the window for major developmental gains is getting smaller.

 Her Needs